-The most common diagnosis for clients receiving ESU program services in FY 2022-23 was Depressive disorders (46%); a decrease from 50% in FY 2021-22, and much higher than the systemwide average of 27%.
-The rate of Stressor/Adjustment disorder (26%) increased from 23% in FY 2021-22 but remained slightly less than the systemwide average of 29%.
+The most common diagnosis for clients receiving ESU program services in FY 2023-24 was Depressive disorders (48%); an increase from 46% in FY 2022-23, and much higher than the systemwide average of 26%.
+The rate of Stressor/Adjustment disorder (23%) decreased from 26% in FY 2022-23 and remained slightly less than the systemwide average of 28%.
 ESU clients were far less likely than BHS-CY clients overall to have ADHD or an Anxiety disorder, and more likely to have a Depressive, Bipolar or Schizophrenia Spectrum disorder.